pulumi/pulumi/README.md

     - `$ go get -u github.com/alecthomas/gometalinter`
     - `$ gometalinter --install`

+### Building from Source

+To install the pre-built SDK, please run `curl -fsSL https://get.pulumi.com/ | sh`, or see detailed installation instructions on [the project page](https://pulumi.io/).
+Read on if you want to install from source.

+To build the Pulumi CLI from source, you may simply run:

+    $ go get -u github.com/pulumi/pulumi

+This installs the `pulumi` binary to `$GOPATH/bin`.

+To do anything interesting with Pulumi, you will need an SDK for your language of choice.
+The SDK installation comes with pre-built language providers, however the `make` flow below will create a complete SDK distribution for you.

 ### Building and Testing

-To build Pulumi, ensure `$GOPATH` is set, and clone into a standard Go workspace:
+To build a complete Pulumi SDK, ensure `$GOPATH` is set, and clone into a standard Go workspace:

     $ git clone git@github.com:pulumi/pulumi $GOPATH/src/github.com/pulumi/pulumi
     $ cd $GOPATH/src/github.com/pulumi/pulumi